Skip to content

 Key Achievements

-• 19 municipalities being able to perform basic water quality tests.
+• 19 municipalities are now able to carry out basic water quality testing, strengthening safe and reliable drinking water services.

 More Than Just Taps & Toilets